Bremen/Bremerhaven/Lehe

 Bremerhaven is still a major shipping port and one of the larges fishing ports in Europe.

-Lehe (pronounced Leah), a borough since medieval times, became a part of the city of Bremerhaven in the mid 1900s.
+Lehe (pronounced Leah), the birthplace of Henry Blanck, was a borough since medieval times.
+It became a part of the city of Bremerhaven in the mid 1900s.

 The current municipality of Bremerhaven was formed through the union of three separate towns: Bremerhaven, Geestemünde (founded by Hanover in 1845 as a competitor to Bremerhaven) and Lehe.